 - Be Yourself: After the fight with Pianarchy, Bridgette asks Adrien for advice on how to be more like Marinette.
 "Everything the people here say about her she seems incredible.
 So perfect.
 I wish we were more alike."
 Adrien assures her that Marinette/Ladybug isn't perfect, and that she doesn't need him to teach her anything.
 "I think Bridgette definitely still has room to grow, but I think she should grow into herself, not someone else."

-- Blatant Lies: When Alya visits Master Fu's massage parlour to find out what Adrien and "Marinette" were doing there, she makes up a story about her mother having back pain and her friends recommending him to her, which doesn't fool him for a second.
+- Blatant Lies: In Chapter 12, when Alya visits Master Fu's massage parlour to find out what Adrien and "Marinette" were doing there, she makes up a story about her mother having back pain and her friends recommending him to her, which doesn't fool him for a second.
 In turn, when Wayzz interrupts their conversation, Master Fu tries to pass the kwami off as a rare sea turtle from China, and dismisses her claim that he was talking to her, blaming it on the stale air inside.
 Alya is still skeptical, though she does threaten to call the authorities if the turtle is on an endangered species list.

 - Crapsack World: Felix and Bridgette's world, by comparison to Marinette and Adrien's.
 With Coccinelle unable to use Miraculous Ladybug, all the deaths and damages from Hawkmoth's akumas is permanent.